 Another way to narrow your program search is to consider which program model best fits your academic and personal goals for your semester abroad.
-The study abroad programs on Newcomb-Tulane’s list of approved programs generally conform to one of three program models.
+The study abroad programs on Newcomb-Tulane College's list of approved programs generally conform to one of three program models.
 Some programs offer the opportunity for students to directly enroll at a host institution and require a high degree of independence.
 On the opposite end of the spectrum, some programs are structured as cohorts wherein study abroad students take classes with each other at a study center rather than at a local university.
-Alternatively, hybrid programs combine direct enrollment with study abroad program support.
-You can search for programs based on model: Direct Enrollment, Cohort/Island, Hybrid.
+Alternatively, hybrid programs combine direct enrollment with study abroad provider support.
+You can filter for programs using our advanced search based on model: Direct Enrollment, Cohort/Island, or Hybrid.

-Direct enrollment programs can be deeply rewarding, but also challenging.
+Direct enrollment programs can be deeply rewarding, and intensely immersive, but also challenging.
 To succeed students must possess adequate language proficiency and cultural adaptability, and be committed to fully embracing the diverse educational and cultural practices that have been developed in universities around the world.
 Independent, academically motivated students may gravitate toward direct enroll options.

-Students studying on cohort programs (sometimes also referred to as "island" programs) will take courses at a study center with other study abroad students, typically also from the U.S. These programs are often housed in separate installations and are always staffed by professionals dedicated to assisting students with academic and practical matters, and also to facilitating cultural immersion through excursions and housing arrangements.
+Students studying on cohort programs (sometimes also referred to as "island" programs) will take courses at a study center with other study abroad students, typically also from the U.S. These programs are staffed by professionals dedicated to assisting students with academic and practical matters, and also to facilitating cultural immersion through excursions and housing arrangements.
 Often, a set curriculum is offered exclusively for study abroad students.
 Instructors are host country nationals or on-site program staff, and offer courses either in English or the language of the host country.
-While potentially less immersive than a direct enrollment experience, cohort/island programs allow students to study in countries where the language is less-commonly taught in the United States, and where direct university enrollment would be difficult.
+While potentially less immersive than a direct enrollment experience, cohort programs allow students without advanced language background and students who may benefit from additional on-site support the opportunity to study abroad.
 These programs also benefit from greater flexibility to develop a thematic curriculum closely aligned with evolving global issues and student interests.
-Public health, human rights, ecology, film studies and international development are just a few examples of the themes developed by island programs.
+Public health, human rights, ecology, film studies, and international development are just a few examples of the themes developed by cohort programs.

-Living with host country nationals provides constant exposure to the country’s customs, culture, and daily life.
-If foreign language proficiency is your principal objective for study abroad, living with native speakers of that language, whether in a private home or student residence, should be a priority.
-Students living in homestays may be treated as a roommate/family member or merely a boarder, depending on the individual host and, of course, the preference of the student.
-Before moving into a home, students should discuss with the family their expectations, as well as the use of appliances, telephones, facilities, meal hours and kitchen privileges, curfew, and any other household expectations.
+Living with host country nationals provides constant exposure to the country’s customs, culture, language, and daily life.
+If foreign language proficiency is your principal objective for study abroad, living with native speakers of that language should be a priority.
+Students living in homestays may be treated as a family member or merely a boarder depending on the individual host and, of course, the preference of the student.
+Before moving into a home, students should discuss with the family their expectations, as well as policies on guests, coming and going, cleaning, laundry, keys, facilities, meal hours and kitchen privileges, and any other household expectations.
 While living with a host family can seem intimidating at first and students may be reluctant to give up their sense of independence by choosing this living arrangement, in many cultures it is normal for young adults to continue living in the family home throughout university and even into adulthood.
 While it depends on location and the individual family, you may find that host families abroad are more understanding and flexible regarding student independence than you might anticipate.
 If you are interested in living with a host family but are still unsure, make an appointment to speak with a study abroad advisor!
 All of our advisors have lived with host families during their own time abroad and are happy to share their own experiences, tips, and stories.

 Many of the study abroad programs approved by Tulane University are language immersion programs.
 These programs are designed for students who have completed between two and six semesters of a language and would like to continue that coursework abroad in an immersion environment.
-When possible, students may also directly enroll at a foreign institution and take courses in another language right alongside local students.
+Where possible, students may also directly enroll at a foreign institution and take courses in another language right alongside local students.
 Students can use our advanced search feature to filter programs by language of instruction, as well as by required language pre-requisites.

-Historically, “study abroad” has been known as JYA, or junior year abroad, a time when students spend an entire academic year on an international program.
+Historically, study abroad has been known as JYA, or junior year abroad, a time when students spend an entire academic year on an international program.
 While study abroad for a full year has many, many benefits, it’s not always a feasible option.
-Your on-campus commitments to such activities as Student Government, Greek Life or community service may prevent you from being able to go abroad for a full year.
+Your on-campus commitments to such activities as student government, Greek life, sports, or community service may prevent you from being able to go abroad for a full year.
 Have no fear, the Office of Study Abroad offers programs for fall or spring only, as well as short-term summer programs!
 You can use our advanced search tool to narrow programs by semester, year, or summer.